mongodb/docs/source/includes/command/atlas-events-organizations-list.rst

    * - --maxDate
      - string
      - false
      - Maximum created date.
 This option returns events whose created date is less than or equal to the specified value.
+This parameter uses the ISO 8601 timestamp format in UTC.
    * - --minDate
      - string
      - false
      - Minimum created date.
 This option returns events whose created date is greater than or equal to the specified value.
+This parameter uses the ISO 8601 timestamp format in UTC.
    * - --omitCount
      -
      - false